mklblm/FastCIFAR10/README.md

 The implementation featured in this repo is however primarily based on Thomas Germer's work, who is able to achieve 94% validation set accuracy on an A100 in ~14 seconds.
 Thomas' version has nicely readable code that is technically quite similar to David's original.
 I also have taken some cues from both tysam-code and Keller Jordan's work.

+### Motivation

+As a Deep Learning and PyTorch novice, my primary goal for this project was to replicate David's and Thomas' work in Python 3.10 / PyTorch 2.2 / Torchvision 0.17.
+In doing so, i wanted to mostly use functions and classes that are already part of the PyTorch package.
+This enabled me to gain an understanding of the functionality of David's and Thomas' work, but also to gain some more hands-on experience with PyTorch.

+As a secondary goal, i tried to build this implementation such that i would minimise the loss in both wall time training performance and classification accuracy.
+However, looking at some of the other implementations mentioned above, it is clear that PyTorch-native code may not be the most efficient solution for certain components.

+As this is my first foray into publishing code on github, I've attempted to post something that is sufficiently and correctly attributed, replicable, and informative.
+I invite readers to give me feedback by opening a New issue.

 ### Installation & Usage

 This implementation was built with Torch 2.2.2 and Torchvision 0.17.2 and can (probably) only run if your machine has a cuda device.
 To install dependencies and run a single training run: